triicst/IT/PowerShell/Docker/README.md

-# Running PowerShell on Linux via docker
+# Running PowerShell on Linux via Docker

 ##Create the image